Have a Perfect Frankenmuth Christmas in 2023: Visit Michigan’s Christmas Town

 Explore Bronner’s Christmas Wonderland

 The first stop should be Bronner’s Christmas Wonderland, the world’s largest Christmas store, located at 25 Christmas Lane (of course).
-You’ll find seven acres of Christmas decor and Christmas ornaments of all shapes and size.
+You’ll find seven acres of Christmas decor and Christmas ornaments of all shapes and sizes at the magnificent Bronner’s Christmas store.

 Visit Santa’s Reindeer Farm at Grandpa Tiny’s Farm